 To sustain these advances, educational curricula must evolve.
 Modern microbiology courses now incorporate modules on:

-- Digital slide interpretation, teaching students to handle AI‑generated heat maps and confidence scores.
+- Digital slide interpretation, teaching students to figure out AI‑generated heat maps and confidence scores.

 - Biosafety best practices, emphasizing proper handling of phenol and acid reagents, as well as the disposal of contaminated materials.